What Happens If You Don’t Eat Enough? 9 Ways Undereating Affects Your Body and Mind

 8. Feeling out of control

-Circling back to the landmark study I mentioned, the men reported that once the restriction period ended, they felt an initial loss of control around food during the refeeding period.
-Some of them reported wanting to eat continuously, while others said they binge ate (and never had before the experiment).
+In the eye-opening Minnesota Study on Human Starvation, the men subjected to undereating reported that once the restriction period ended, they felt an initial loss of control around food.
+Some of them said they wanted to eat continuously, while others said they binge ate (and never had before the experiment).
 More than half of them reported overeating.

 In my work, I’ve noticed that most of my clients are surprised when they realize their bingeing or overeating is often rooted in undereating.
 The thing is, when we’re underfed, our bodies will do everything possible to get us to reclaim a state of equilibrium, and that can sometimes manifest in out-of-control eating, binge eating, or an inability to listen to and honor your hunger and fullness cues.
-Undereating followed by binge eating can become a vicious cycle, often accompanied and enforced by feelings of guilt, shame, and frustration.
+Undereating followed by binge eating can become a vicious cycle (known as the binge-restrict cycle), and is often accompanied and enforced by feelings of guilt, shame, and frustration.

 9. Weakened immune system